- Three independently adjustable TrueFocus ion sources

 Quick sample transfer

 The front-loading load lock with pneumatic vacuum gate valve enables high sample throughput.
 The bayonet sample holder’s quick release functionality speeds sample transfer.
-The sample transfer rod folds out of the way when not in use.

 Precise angle adjustment